New Patients (202) 851-7554

 How long does it take for a dental bridge to settle?

+Generally, it can take between two and four weeks for a dental bridge to settle fully.
+During this period, patients may experience minor discomfort or soreness as the tissue surrounding the bridge adjusts accordingly.
 For minor cases, following healthy oral hygiene practices can significantly reduce any discomfort you may encounter.
 In more complex cases, however, you may need to receive treatment from a dentist regularly before full integration.

 What is the most effective treatment for TMJ?